MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-learn.md

 :::image type="content" source="../media/migration-assistant-for-dlp-process.png" alt-text="Process diagram of migration assistant for DLP":::

-Each time the migration assistant runs it follows these five phases:
+Each time the migration assistant runs, it follows these five phases:

 - **Input:** The migration assistant ingests one or more Symantec DLP policy XML files.
 - **Analyze:** The migration assistant interprets the files and identifies Symantec DLP policy constructs.
 - **Rationalize:** The migration assistant maps the identified Symantec DLP policy constructs to Microsoft DLP capabilities.
 It performs validations for Microsoft DLP platform limitations.
 - **Migrate:** The migration assistant executes PowerShell scripts for the DLP scenarios identified and supported by the UDLP platform.
-**Report:** The migration assistant provides the user with a detailed migration report about which policies were migrated successfully, partially and/or not migrated.
-It also provides recommendations to imrove future migrations.
+- **Report:** The migration assistant provides the user with a detailed migration report about which policies were migrated successfully, partially, and/or not migrated.
+It also provides recommendations to improve future migrations.

 ## Understanding mapping of Symantec DLP elements to Microsoft 365 DLP elements